merkys/covid-lt/doc/binding-evaluator.md

 We have as well tested the following terms, but they were not included in the final best-scoring model as their inclusion did not improve the overall predicting accuracy:

-* Global contact score and the difference in contact area as calculated by voronota-cadscore from Voronota v1.22.3149 software package [doi:10.1002/jcc.23538] from the optimized complexes.
+* Global contact score and the difference in contact areas as calculated by voronota-cadscore from Voronota v1.22.3149 software package [doi:10.1002/jcc.23538] from the optimized complexes.
   Difference in contact area is calculated by subtracting wild type complex area from the mutated complex contact area.

 * Binding interaction score of a protein-protein complex as calculated by EvoEF2 [doi:10.1093/bioinformatics/btz740].